 I got my table-top separate from my standing desk.
 I wanted a really wide and deep table-top in a light wood so I got this one from Ikea.
 If you ask me what’s the one product from this list (other than the hardware of course) that you need for your remote working workspace set up, this is it!

-As far as aesthetics go, this is probably one of the best-looking laptop stands I’ve seen on the internet.
+As far as aesthetics go, this one from Enkel Studios is probably one of the best-looking laptop stands I’ve seen on the internet.
 Although it doesn’t have the versatility of height-adjustable stands, I love how beautiful and well made it is.
 The height and angle it provides works for me as well so I have no complaints.

 However, everything ended up pairing really beautifully together so I’m super happy with how it turned out!